The KU Centers for the Study of Science Fiction present several awards for

 Since 1996.
 Each year, the Hall of Fame honors four individuals on the basis of continued excellence and long-term contribution to the science fiction and fantasy field.
 Two inductees were living contributors, and two were posthumous.
 (Since

-Center also offers these annual student scholarships and awards:
+Center also hosts several annual student scholarships and awards:

 James E. Gunn Award for Science Fiction Writing

-To get an idea of the SF courses available at KU offers, see
+an idea of SF courses offered through affiliated departments, see

 Since 2010.
-Because, as James Gunn says, revision is where the real
+Because, as James Gunn said, revision is where the real

 work of writing happens, we began offering the tongue-in-cheek distinction of the